 Academic Preparation for College

-UC Davis academic preparation programs can help you get ready for college!
-From on-campus experiences to offerings right in your high school, we get you ready for university studies.
+UC Davis academic preparation programs can help you get ready for college and look great on your application!
+From UC Davis campus experiences to offerings right in your high school, we get you ready for university studies.
 We also encourage you to explore more UC-approved academic preparation programs.

-C-STEM Girls in Robotics Leadership (GIRL) Camp is a free, week-long day camps that inspires middle school girls in science, technology, engineering and math (STEM) through an interactive robotics-based curriculum.
-The camp focuses on confidence, teamwork, reasoning and problem-solving skills and works to change the misconception that girls cannot be scientists and engineers.
+C-STEM Girls in Robotics Leadership (GIRL) Camp are free, week-long day camps that inspire middle school girls in science, technology, engineering and math (STEM) through an interactive robotics-based curriculum.
+The camps focus on confidence, teamwork, reasoning and problem-solving skills and works to change the misconception that girls cannot be scientists and engineers.
 Young women in high school and college who have experience in computing and/or robotics are encouraged to apply for summer coaching positions.
 Applications for both day camps and coaching opportunities are typically available in February.

 UC Davis' College Opportunity Programs serves students in select Northern California counties* through the following federally funded programs: